Adwaita Mallabarman

-Adwaita Mallabarman, (also spelled Advaita; 1 January 1914 – 16 April 1951) was a Bengali writer and journalist based in India.
-Today, he is best known for the novel, Titash Ekti Nadir Naam (A River Called Titash), which was published posthumously in 1956, following his death in 1951.
+Adwaita Mallabarman (also spelled Advaita; 1 January 1914 – 16 April 1951) was a Bengali writer and journalist based in India.
+Today, he is best known for the novel, Titas Ekti Nadir Naam (A River Called Titas), which was published posthumously in 1956, following his death in 1951.
 He was briefly associated with Anandabazar Patrika, Yugantar and Desh.

 Early life and education

 Mallabarman was born in a Malo family in Gokarnoghat village beside the Titash River, near Brahmanbaria town in, Comilla District of present-day Bangladesh, then in undivided Bengal in British India.
 He was the second of four children and lost his parents when he was a child.
 His two brothers died shortly after, and his sister (widowed soon after marriage) died before he went to Calcutta at the age of 20.
 As a boy and a teenager, until he left for college, he lived in the village with his uncle.
-He was the first child from the Mallo community of the village and nearby area to finish school.
+He was the first child from the Malo community of the village and nearby area to finish school.
 Members of the Malo community collected subscriptions to support his school expenses (mainly books, since his school fees were either waived or covered by scholarships he received).
 He attended the town's elementary school and Annada High School.
 He matriculated from the school in 1933 and went on to Comilla Victoria College.
 In part because of financial difficulty, he left college in 1934 and went to Calcutta to work as a literary editor.